alan-turing-institute/scivision/contributing.md

 #### Preparing a model for inclusion in the catalog:

-In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per [this template](docs/model_repository_template.md).
+In order to submit a model to the scivision catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.

 This will enable you load your model via the scivision API and run it on matching datasets present in the catalog.